hammadweb2020/hammadweb2020/README.md

 #### Full Stack Developer

-A Full Stack Developer professional, with 10+ years of work experience in the Middle East and Europe.
-I’ve been working and collaborating with top Advertising agencies and clients directly.
+A Full Stack Developer professional, with 10+ years of work experience in the Middle East, USA and Europe.
+I’ve been working and collaborating with top Advertising and IT Companies and clients directly.

 ### Languages and Tools: